-Projects will be selected based on the strength of their creative and commercial appeal.
+Projects are selected based on the strength of their creative and commercial appeal.
 Both the project and team must be suitable for the course (it is possible to have a good project but a team who is not yet ready to produce a feature film, or a great team with the wrong project.)

 - All applications will be assessed for eligibility and completeness.
-Incomplete applications will be rejected
+Incomplete applications will be rejected.

 When will we know if we’ve been selected?

 Shortlisted applicants will be notified via email (exact dates TBD).
 A phone/video conference call will take place following the email notification.
 Date of final selection of teams TBD.
 Tuition will be required one week following notification of acceptance into the course in order to confirm your spot.

 Who is the NSI Features First advisor?

 Al Magee is a producer, showrunner, writer and mentor with over 30 years experience in all genres.

 With over 50 feature film credits, Al grew up as a writer and story editor on independent Canadian feature film breakouts like Roadkill and Highway 61, Rude and Cube.